Jingyue-Wu/smart-display/README.md

-# Cryptocurrency Ticker and Smart Display
+# Compact Smart Display

-A sleek and informative smart display that shows local weather and real-time market trends for your favourite coins.
+A sleek and informative screen that shows local weather and real-time market trends for your favourite assets.
 Can be powered through USB by any device with an Internet connection and runs `python3`.
 The Python script runs on host device and forwards live data to Arduino (ATmega328) through USB serial.
 This system operates without the need of a WiFi module.

-Supports all cryptocurrencies on [CoinMarketCap](https://coinmarketcap.com/api/documentation/v1/)
+Supports all currencies on [CoinMarketCap](https://coinmarketcap.com/api/documentation/v1/)

 ![DSC_1494](https://github.com/Jingyue-Wu/crypto-ticker/assets/75918217/44a73b64-1537-47d7-bf5f-6497da128f96)
 ![DSC_1473](https://github.com/Jingyue-Wu/crypto-ticker/assets/75918217/fd9af823-76b9-4ad6-8f0e-d0fb51f99b95)